Waynedoorer/Separability_metric/README.md

   - **SECOM (binary classification)**
   - **SPF (Steel Plate Faults, multi-class)**

 > ⚠️ Proprietary datasets (Cevher, Nissan, Cold Roll) and related code are **not included** for confidentiality reasons.
+The Tep dataset for training the framework is not included because it is too large to be uploaded to Github, and it is available at [Tep dataset](https://www.kaggle.com/datasets/averkij/tennessee-eastman-process-simulation-dataset)

 ---